-LEVEL 3 APPLIED DIPLOMA/ CERTIFICATE

-WJEC

 This diploma is a two year course which allows pupils to learn about the relationship between the human body and food, as well as developing practical skills linked to the cooking and preparation of food.
 There is a strong emphasis on practical work.
 The Diploma includes three units of study.
 The Certificate is a one year course, studying only Unit 1.

-SPECIFICATION

-Unit 1: Meeting Nutritional Needs of Specific Groups.
+SPECIFICATION Unit 1: Meeting Nutritional Needs of Specific Groups.
 The purpose of this unit is for pupils to develop an understanding of the nutritional needs of specific target groups and plan to cook complex dishes to suit their needs.

-External Assessment

-90 minute examination; plus 15 minutes reading time Section A is short answer questions

-Section A is short answer questions
+External Assessment 90 minute examination; plus 15 minutes reading time Section A is short answer questions Section B is extended answer questions Section C relates to a case study Internal Assessment A task for pupils to demonstrate practical cookery skills.

-Section B is extended answer questions

-Section C relates to a case study

-Internal Assessment

-A task for pupils to demonstrate practical cookery skills.
 Unit 2: Ensuring Food is Safe to Eat.
 Pupils will develop an understanding of the hazards and risks in relation to the storage preparation and cooking of food.

-External Assessment

-Pupils work on a case study to apply their knowledge on food hygiene.
+External Assessment FOOD SCIENCE AND NUTRITION Students learn about the relationship between the human body and food, as well as developing practical skills linked to the cooking and WJEC Pupils work on a case study to apply their knowledge on food hygiene.
 Unit 3: Current Issues in Food Science and Nutrition.
 Pupils will develop the skills needed to plan, carry out and present a research project on current issues related to food science and nutrition.
 Pupils may study a topic which relates to their chosen field of study at university, therefore enhancing their personal statement e.g. a research study on sport and nutrition.

-Internal assessment

-The research study is internally assessed.
+Internal assessment The research study is internally assessed.
 In addition to studying these units, pupils will have the opportunity to sit RSPH examinations in the following areas.
 Food Safety, Food Allergy and Nutrition and Special Diets.

-1 year course - Certificate 2 year course - Diploma
+1 year course - Certificate 2 year course - Diploma MATHEMATICS A-level Maths provides pupils with a thorough grounding in the mathematical tools and techniques often needed in the workplace.
+The logic and reasoning skills developed make sure the qualification is widely respected.

-LAW

-Pupils studying law A Level will develop a range of transferable skills: analytical skills, attention to detail, logical thinking, research skills, essay writing skills and the ability to produce a balanced argument.